top of page

 • they accept smaller return envelopes

-• you can send the voting materials of several household members in one envelope
+• you can send the voting materials of several household members in one envelope.

-For example, according to information from the Kanton of St. Gallen you can use a smaller return envelope (as long as the official ballot envelope is inside), reducing postage from $15.05 to $4.35.
+For example, according to information from the Kanton of St. Gallen you can use a smaller return envelope (as long as the official ballot envelope is inside), reducing postage from AUD $15.05 to AUD $4.35.

 Your Australian delegates on the Council of the Swiss Abroad continue to support the call of the Organisation of the Swiss Abroad for: